What is labor?

 Positioning and movement.
 Many women find changing positions and moving around during labor helps relieve discomfort and may even speed labor along.
 Rocking in a rocking chair, sitting in the "Tailor sit" position, sitting on a special "birthing ball," walking, and swaying may be helpful to relieve discomfort.
-Your labor nurse, physician, or midwife can help you find comfortable positions that are also safe for you and your baby.
+Your healthcare provider can help you find comfortable positions that are also safe for you and your baby.

 Analgesics.
-These are medications to relieve pain such as meperidine.
+These are medicines to relieve pain such as meperidine.
 Small amounts are generally safe during labor and are commonly used with very few complications.
-However, if given in large amounts or in repeated doses, analgesics can cause respiratory depression respiratory depression (slowing of the breathing center in the brain) in mothers and babies.
+However, if given in large amounts or in repeated doses, analgesics can cause slowing of the breathing center in the brain in mothers and babies.

 |Click Image to Enlarge|

 Anesthesia.
-These are medications that cause loss of sensation include pudendal block, epidural anesthesia and analgesia, spinal anesthesia and analgesia, and general anesthesia.
+These are medicines that cause loss of sensation include pudendal block, epidural anesthesia and analgesia, spinal anesthesia and analgesia, and general anesthesia.

 Local block.
 Anesthesia injected in the perineal area--the area between the vagina and rectum-- numbs the area for repair of a tear or episiotomy after delivery

 Pudendal block.
 A type of local anesthesia that is injected into the vaginal area (affecting the pudendal nerve) causing complete numbness in the vaginal area without affecting the contractions of the uterus.
 The woman can remain active in pushing the baby through the birth canal.
 It is used for vaginal deliveries.